explodecomputer/pelotas_2015/gwas/README.md

 However, the results for **a.** can be generated quickly.
 Perform the GWAS using an approximate association test which runs very fast but doesn't fit covariates.

+	less run_gwas_fast.sh
 	./run_gwas_fast.sh

+Look at the `run_gwas_full.sh` script.
+What are the main syntax differences?

+	less run_gwas_full.sh

 ### Exercise 6

 We now have two GWAS results for each trait - let's compare them.
 To visualise the results we will generate Manhattan plots and Q-Q plots.
-Run the following script:
+Run the `gwas_graphs.sh` script to do this.

+	less gwas_graphs.sh
+	less gwas_graphs.R
 	./gwas_graphs.sh

 The Manhattan plots allow us to visualise if there are any genome-wide significant signals, and to get an idea of how well behaved the analysis has been.
 The Manhattan plots for BMI can be found here:

-- `../images/bmi.qassoc_manhattan.png`
+- `../images/bmi_approx_manhattan.png`
-- `../images/bmi.assoc.linear.add_manhattan.png`
+- `../images/bmi_full_manhattan.png`

-The first is for the fast analysis and the second is for the full analysis.
+The first is for the approx analysis and the second is for the full analysis.
 The plots for the other traits are in the same directory.
 Use WinSCP to download them to your local computer to view them.

 **_Questions:_**